MaximeV1314/QuantumSimLite-Windows/README.md

 1. Download the repository (Code --> Download ZIP) at https://github.com/MaximeV1314/QuantumSimLite-Windows
 2. Unzip the file in your directory.
 3. (Optionnal) FFMPEG is require to download dynamic videos.
 I recommend following this straightforward tutorial to install it : https://phoenixnap.com/kb/ffmpeg-windows
-4. Enjoy.
-(Note that the first time you open the application may take some time)
+4. Execute QuantumSimLite.exe (note that the first time you open it, the application may take some time).

 ## Usage Guidelines: